GSA-TTS/identity-handbook/_articles/queries.md

 ## Total Registered

-Returns the number of users that created accounts (this includes users who may not have fully registered, see [Fully Registered Users](#fully-registered-users) for that query), it does not count users who have already deleted their accounts.
+Returns the number of users that created accounts (this includes users who may not have fully registered, see [Fully Registered Users](#fully-registered-users) for that query).
+The count does not include users who have already deleted their accounts.

 ```ruby
 User.count